Google Play adds Android Instant Apps via a ‘Try it Now’ button, among other changes

 This includes five new measurements (dubbed Android Vitals) for understanding an app’s technical performance; improved pre-launch reports that are enabled for all developers, allowing them to see Test Lab results for their alpha and best apps; the ability to target alpha and beta builds to specific countries; and improvements in the device catalog, so it’s easier to see why a particular device won’t support your app.

 Another set of improvements focuses on apps with subscription businesses attached.
 This is an area that Apple had also changed in its revamped App Store, when it dropped its split with developers from 70/30 to 85/15 in year two.
-(Google then did the same. )
+(Google then agreed to do the same; that’s also now live today.)

 Now Google says it’s making it easier for developers to set up and manage subscription services with the Play Billing Library and new test instruments to simplify testing the flows for successful and unsuccessful payments.
 It’s also allowing shorter free trials (a minimum of 3 days), optional notifications about cancellations; account hold to block non-playing users; and other items.